Find answers to questions about RECOVER Clinical Trials

 Safety & Privacy

-Like most clinical trials, RECOVER has several groups that work together to protect participants’ safety, rights, and well-being, monitor the research, and track progress.
+There are several groups that work together throughout the lifecycles of the clinical trials to protect participants’ safety, rights, and well-being, monitor the research, and track progress.
 These groups include:

-The protected health information (PHI) collected for RECOVER clinical trials may be given to others only as needed for reasons like monitoring the study, determining the results of the study, and providing required reports.
-When the clinical trial results are shared publicly, no information that could identify participants will be included.
+The protected health information (PHI) collected for RECOVER clinical trials may be given to others only as needed for reasons like:

 The Informed Consent Form explains how RECOVER will use participants’ information and samples collected in the clinical trials.
-The study team will review the Informed Consent Form with potential participants so they know what to expect and they can decide if they want to enroll in the study or not.
+The study teams will review the Informed Consent Form with potential participants so they know what to expect and they can decide if they want to enroll in the study or not.

 Learn more about how patients and community members are engaged in RECOVER clinical trials